kshirley/ShearerBot/README.md

 </pre>
 for some value of k, like 0.5 or 1.
 This would be a more risk-averse strategy, delivering fewer expected points, but with a lower variance.
 This type of thing is pretty common in portfolio theory, where you're allocating money amongst a set of investments, each of whose return is a random variable.
 I actually tried this with k = 0.3 last season after I reached #1 overall around Week 30, thinking it would be the best way to protect my lead.
 It obviously didn't work out.
 This season I plan to stick with maximizing expected points, even if I go through a rough patch at some point during the season (or if I get to #1 overall at some point).

 Regarding logistics: I typically run the code in 'weekly_script.R' Friday night (U.S. eastern time zone) and input the optimal predictions for all the matches that week, and this season I'm immediately posting my predictions right here on github.
 Then I run the code again Saturday night in case new data has changed the optimal predictions for Sunday matches.
 Sometimes I'll run it again Sunday night for a Monday match, or during match day for a quick update.
 Later in the season when there are mid-week games, I run the code as necessary.
 Last year I had a cron job run the code and email me the results every morning, but that felt like overkill.
+Ideally I would enter the kickoff times of each match, download the grid and odds about 5 minutes before kickoff, and programatically submit the optimal pick, but I haven't gotten that far yet.

 Anyway, to set up for a given week, I only need to download the betfair match ID numbers for the week, and I need to confirm that the match ID numbers on the "Predict the Premiership" site are consecutively numbered from ((w - 1) x 10 + 1) to (10 x w) for week w of the season.
-Otherwise (as is sometimes the case with postponded matches), I just manually input the vector of fixture IDs.
+If that's not the case (postponded matches sometimes have unusual fixture IDs), I just manually input the vector of fixture IDs.

 That's all for now.
 As of this writing (Sept 24th, 2015), the <a href='http://www.predictthepremiership.com/profile/index/30978'>ShearerBot</a> is in 12th place overall for the season, with 68 points earned through 6 weeks.
 That's probably about 8 points higher than expected, but well within the standard deviation of about sqrt(3.5*60) = 15.